ianharrier/dockback/README.md

 7. Add a compress option to `file_copy`, in case backup files are not already compressed.
 8. Allow dockback to run from a Docker container.
 9. Check the dockback configuration file for errors.
-10. Handle the configuration file differently (e.g. store in other directory, utilize .gitignore file, include `config.example` file, etc.).
+10. Handle the configuration file differently.
+For example:
+  * Store in another directory
+  * Utilize `.gitignore` file
+  * Include a `config.example` file